 CMM 253.
-Introduction to Digital Video Production (3) An introduction to the process of producing short narrative or documentary/journalistic digital videos.
-Students will write, produce, edit, and distribute appropriately in Web and DVD formats a variety of projects, learning the equipment, techniques, history, and new developments in moving imagery forms today.
+Introduction to Digital Video Production (3) An introduction to the process of producing short digital videos in narrative, documentary, journalistic, or promotional formats.
+Students will write, produce, edit, and distribute appropriately in Web and DVD formats a variety of projects, while learning the equipment, techniques, history, and new developments in moving imagery.
 Emphasis will be on learning the various processes in relation to the art and craft of film and video storytelling-in fiction and/or nonfiction formats.
+Departmental equipment provided for use by students enrolled in this course.
 Also offered as ART 253.
+(Communication Arts majors must take this course as CMM not ART; it does not fulfill the core ART requirement for Communication Arts majors.)
+Lab Fees: Curriculum, Equipment and Supply.

 CMM 254.
 Introduction to Photography (3) This course will examine, on a basic level, the nature and importance of the photographic medium today in the areas of artistic expression and documentary or social commentary.
 This will be accomplished primarily in photo assignments covering a variety of basic techniques using digital cameras and Photoshop.
+Departmental DSLR camera provided, unless a section is designated as BYOD (bring your own device).
+A portion of the lab fee may be refunded if the student has instructor-approved equipment.
 Also offered as ART 254.
+(Communication Arts majors must take this course as CMM not ART; it does not fulfill the core ART requirement for Communication Arts majors.)
+Lab Fees: Curriculum, Equipment and Supply.

 CMM 260.
 Visual Communication (3) Designed to develop analytical and critical skills with regard to the use of visual imagery in media.
 Subject matter covers all visual communication practices with an emphasis on the major art and information forms, such as photography, illustration, film and video, television, and the Web.
-CMM 280.
-Publication Editing & Design (3) A course involving the preparation
+Lab Fee: Curriculum.